-MUS 147 Chamber Choir II
+MUS 147 Chamber Choir II 1:0:1

 Choral music for female, male, and/or mixed ensembles will be studied by means of rehearsal and performance.
 Chamber Choir is a performance-based group and will perform a variety of music genres including Broadway, Jazz, Pop, Gospel, and Classical.
 This group is by audition only.
 Auditions are held at the beginning of each semester.
 Students may elect to take this course each semester they are enrolled at Lincoln College.
 By audition only.
 Must be taken in sequential order.

 Prerequisite: MUS 146 (T)

-MUS 151 Jazz Combo I
+MUS 151 Jazz Combo 1:0:1

 This is a smaller instrumental performance group.
 Students in this group will concentrate on smaller group study and performance of contemporary and period music in smaller "combo" settings.
 Students may elect this course each semester they are enrolled at Lincoln College.
-By audition only.
+May be repeated up to eight (8) earned credit hours.
 (T)